 When your financial aid award is ready to be viewed online, you will receive an email notification prompting you to log into myMills via the Mills Resource Portal.
 Students interested in receiving financial aid for summer must complete and submit the Summer Financial Aid Application (PDF).
-Students also must complete the 2018–19 FAFSA or California Dream Act Application, if they have not already.
-The last date to file a 2018–19 FAFSA is June 30, 2019.
+Students also must complete the FAFSA or California Dream Act Application, if they have not already.
+The last date to file either application for the 2022 Summer Session is June 20, 2022 to allow for processing and review by the Mills College Financial Aid Office.
 The Federal School Code for Mills College is 001238.

 To be eligible for summer financial aid, you must:

-**Students that have completed all of their degree and major requirements prior to summer are NOT eligible.
+**Students who have completed all of their degree and major requirements prior to summer are NOT eligible.

-For continuing students enrolled in a minimum of half-time units (see Eligibility Requirements above), you will need to apply for summer financial aid by completing the Summer Financial Aid Application (PDF).
+Continuing Mills students who are enrolled in a minimum of half-time units (see Eligibility Requirements above) need to apply for summer financial aid by completing the Summer Financial Aid Application (PDF).
 Summer awarding will begin in April.
 You can view and accept/decline your summer awards via the Mills Resource Portal once your award is ready.

 Summer financial aid awards are disbursed no earlier than 10 days before the start